IanSkelskey/patron-purge/README.md

-# Parallel Purge Process
+# Patron Purge

-This repository contains a script to perform parallel purging of database records.
+This repository contains a collection of scripts for purging patron records from an Evergreen ILS database.
+The scripts are designed to be run on a Evergreen database server.
+The scripts are written in SQL and shell script.

 ## Purge Criteria